Ford Fairlane (Australia): ZD (1970–1972)

 The ZD series was released in November 1970 for the 1971 model year.
 The base engine became a 250 cuin six-cylinder unit, while the 302 and 351 V8s remained, the latter found only in the Fairlane 500.
-Externally, the taillights were restyled (similar to XY Falcon), and a new plastic grille with metal surround (mimicking the USA and Brasilian market 1966 model year Galaxie 500) and new boot garnish were used.
+Externally, the taillights were restyled (similar to XY Falcon), and a new plastic grille with metal surround (mimicking the USA and Brazilian market 1966 model year Galaxie 500) and new boot garnish were used.
 Internally, new door trim patterns debuted and the speedometer backing was now black instead of the silver used on ZCs.

 The ZA to ZD were basically stretched versions of the XR to XY series Ford Falcons, respectively, with the extra length added behind the rear door, moving the rear seat back and giving more leg room.

 Second generation

 ZF (1972–1973)

-An all-new, Australian-designed ZF series Fairlane was launched in April 1972, with swoopier bodywork, but criticisms launched that it looked too much like a four-headlamp version of the basic Falcon.
+An all-new, Australian-designed ZF series Fairlane was launched in April 1972, with swoopier bodywork, but criticisms launched that it looked too much like a four-headlamp version of the basic XA Falcon.
 The ZF Fairlanes were joined by an even more upscale LTD in August 1973, with hidden headlamps and vinyl roofs.
 Model names remained the same (Custom and 500), as did the engine choices, as the previous model year.
 Although this car was designed and built exclusively in Australia, its styling is reminiscent of the US-market Mercury Montego.
 The 1973 ZF also had the last manual transmission; afterwards, all Fairlanes were automatics.

 This model was also sold in South Africa, unlike the Falcon, which was discontinued in favour of the European Granada.
 Only the Fairlane 500, with column shift and seating for six, was available in South Africa.
 These cars were fitted with the 250 hp Cleveland 351 (5.8-litre) V8 engine.